 Incorporating swift bricks into the design of a new build represents a simple intervention for nature that is cheap, easy to implement and replicate on other sites.
 Being able to share this on a national platform such as the ITV News at Ten is a brilliant opportunity to encourage other contractors and clients to follow suit.

-Other sites where GRAHAM has created habitats for swifts in Belfast include the Adelaide Train Facility while they are also incorporated into the design at Erskine House.
+Other sites where we have created habitats for swifts in Belfast include the Adelaide Train Facility while they are also incorporated into the design at Erskine House.